 904-425-2857

-Did you get a call from 904-425-2857?
-Read the posts below to find out details about this number.
-Also report unwanted calls to help identify who is using this phone number.
+Read comments below about 9044252857.
+Report unwanted calls to help identify who is using this phone number.

 If you receive a call from someone using 904-425-2857 who demands money from you, please know that it's a scam and that their threats are false and illegal.
 This is a very active group of scammers, many of whom are calling from outside the United States.
 They attempt to extort money from consumers with a myriad of false and illegal threats, and alternately pose as debt collectors, federal and state law enforcement officers, lawyers and bankers.
 They use any number of phony names such as US National Bank, Federal Investigation Bureau, US Legal Investigation Bureau, Hopkins Law Office, United Legal Processing, Morgan Associates, United Pay Services, National Processing, White Collar Crime Unit and many more.
 This group of crooks use many phone numbers from many area codes; they're probably using caller-id spoofing software and/or VoIP to disguise their real location.